catpaladin/catpaladin.github.io/content/posts/interfaces.md

 ### TypeScript: Interfaces as Contracts

-TypeScript's interfaces are explicit contracts that types must adhere to:
+TypeScript's interfaces can be done multiple ways.
+Here is an example of using object literals:

 ```typescript
 // Define an interface